Total Views:7 (last 5 days)

 Another Chinese billionaire's plan for a wind farm near Laughlin Air Force Base in Texas was similarly blocked by state law.
 These incidents are part of a growing pattern that has alarmed US policymakers, and the risks extend far beyond farmland.

 According to Adam Savit, director of the America First Policy Institute (AFPI) China Policy Initiative, the problem lies in China's National Intelligence Law of 2017, which obliges all Chinese organizations and citizens to cooperate with the country's intelligence services.
-"That means any PRC-linked land near critical infrastructure or military sites is, by definition, a national security threat," Savit said.
+"CCP-owned land plots near military installations are by definition a national security threat," Savit said.

 Chinese entities hold less than 350,000 acres of US agricultural land.
 That is just under 1% of all foreign-held acreage.
-"The footprint may seem small," Savit explained, "but any parcel of land can be used as a platform for surveillance or sabotage by the Chinese Communist Party (CCP)."
+While the footprint may seem small, Savit explained that "any parcel of land, however big or small, can be used as a platform for surveillance or sabotage by the Chinese Communist Party (CCP)."

 Beyond Food Security: The Evolution of a Threat